Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/11_sounds/index.md

   }
 ```

-As you have seen, we played the `smallExplosion` sound when the player or enemy is hit (but not dead).
-If the enemy dies from the hit, we play the `explosion` sound and add the associated particle system.
+As shown, we play `smallExplosion` when the player or enemy is hit (but not dead).
+If the enemy dies from the hit, we play `explosion` and add the larger particle system.

 ## Conclusion

-Nothing to add!
-In this very short step we added somes sounds in the game and play them.
-Even if the code is simple, the impact on the game's feeling will be huge.
-Remember it: sounds are paramount in a game.
+In this short step we added sounds to the game and played them in appropriate places.
+Even small sound additions have a large impact on game feeling.

-In the next step, we will go further in the use of `BasicEffect` to improve our game's feedbacks.
+In the next step, we will use `BasicEffect` further to improve the game's visual feedback.